ai03-2725/z2m-jp-LED2103G5-fixer/README.md

 # z2m-jp-LED2103G5-fixer

-Zigbee2MQTT external converter for the [Japanese variant of the LED2103G5](https://www.ikea.com/jp/en/p/tradfri-led-bulb-e26-810-lumen-smart-wireless-dimmable-warm-white-globe-30541515/).
+Zigbee2MQTT external converter for the [Japanese variant of the Ikea LED2103G5](https://www.ikea.com/jp/en/p/tradfri-led-bulb-e26-810-lumen-smart-wireless-dimmable-warm-white-globe-30541515/).
 This variant shows up as a 810 lumen bulb unlike the LED2103G5 from other regions rated for 806lm, which throws off detection in Zigbee2MQTT.